-This student handbook was developed to answer many of the commonly asked questions that students and parents may have during the course of a school year.
+This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the course of a school year.
 This handbook summarizes many of the official policies and administrative guidelines of the Board and the School District.
 To the extent that the handbook is ambiguous or conflicts with these policies and guidelines, the policies and guidelines shall control.
 This handbook is effective immediately and supersedes any prior student handbook.

-Because the handbook also contains information about student rights and responsibilities, each family is responsible for knowing its contents.
-Please take time to become familiar with the following information and keep the handbook available for your family's use.
+Because the handbook also contains information about student rights and responsibilities, each student is responsible for knowing its contents.
+Please take time to become familiar with the following information and keep the handbook available for you and your parents' use.
 It can be a valuable reference during the school year and a means to avoid confusion and misunderstanding when questions arise.
 Should you have any questions that are not addressed in this handbook, contact your Principal who you will find listed in the Staff Directory section of the handbook.
 This handbook supersedes all prior handbooks and other written or oral statements regarding any item in this handbook.

-If any of the policies or administrative guidelines referenced herein are revised after June 30, 2025, the language in the most current policy or administrative guideline prevails.
+This handbook summarizes many of the official policies and administrative guidelines of the Board and the School District.
+If any of the policies or administrative guidelines referenced herein is revised after June 30, 2025 the language in the most current policy or administrative guideline prevails.
 The current policies and guidelines are available on the District's website.